marbl/MetagenomeScope/FEATURES_TODO.md

       wants to check multiple components at once for certain patterns/etc. then it could make sense.

-* In collate\_clusters.py:
-  Provide user with time estimate, instead of using dot -v?
-We can base this off number of nodes/edges, etc.

-* Improve efficiency of reading+parsing the xdot file.
-Really, the file should only be read through once, using blobs; don't do the thing of getting the entire thing at once, reading it into memory, and then iterating through it line by line.
-That's hugely inefficient for large files, and while it's alright for a demo like this we'll want it to be more efficient for actual use.
-(NOTE: using solely .db files might mean we don't have to worry about this, since we can just use sql.js' I/O functionality)

 * Think about how to linearly display the "longest path" through the graph, or more specifically through an individual connected component.
 Will definitely have to factor in node size here.
 THIS IS IMPORTANT!